-1. Two compositions or movements in contrasting style, one of which demonstrates technical proficiency.
+1. Two compositions or movements in contrasting styles, one of which demonstrates technical proficiency.
 (For percussion, solos in two of these areas: snare drum, timpani, mallets.)
 About ten minutes total duration.

 After You Submit Your Audition Request Form…

 1. Ask two teachers to fill out and submit a recommendation form.

 2. If you are a singer, an accompanist will be provided for your audition.
-(But an accompanist is not required for instrumental auditions.)
+(An accompanist is not required for instrumental auditions.)
 If you are a singer, send sheet music (at least one week before your audition) via email (firstname.lastname@example.org) or fax (937-327-7347) or U.S. mail: